Also known as Candida,

 In

-addition, psychological, mental, lifestyle and external
+addition, psychological, mental, lifestyle and

-elements also directly or indirectly form the context in
+external elements also directly or indirectly form

-which Candida runs amok to generate a range of common
+the context in which Candida runs amok to generate

-symptoms of yeast infection.
+a range of common symptoms of yeast

 Overpopulation

-by Candida is really a condition arising from internal
+by Candida is really a condition arising from

-imbalance where Candida albicans mutate from simple,
+internal imbalance where Candida albicans mutate

-that spreads to the rest of the
+form of fungus that spreads to the rest of the

 body.